Range Map

 Overview

 The Piper M700 Fury is the performance pinnacle of the PA-46 line and the fastest single-engine aircraft Piper has built.
-Introduced in 2022, it is powered by a Pratt and Whitney PT6A-52 producing 700 SHP — 100 SHP more than the PT6A-42A in the M600 — flat-rated to maintain full power to FL240.
-The result is a 301-knot cruise speed and a published range of 1,852 NM: transcontinental capability on a single tank with substantial reserves.
+Introduced in 2024, it is powered by a Pratt and Whitney PT6A-52 producing 700 SHP, 100 SHP more than the PT6A-42A in the M600, flat-rated to maintain full power to FL240.
+The result is a 301-knot cruise speed and a published range of 1,852 NM: genuine long-range capability on a single tank with substantial reserves.

 The M700 inherits the M600/SLS’s HALO Emergency Autoland system as standard equipment from delivery, and adds autothrottle and the Garmin G3000 with PlaneSync connectivity.
 Structurally the airframe is a refined version of the PA-46 platform that has been in production since 1983, with incremental improvements to short-field performance that give the M700 meaningfully better runway numbers than the M600 despite the higher gross weight.
-The M700 is positioned against the TBM 940 and Kodiak 900 as an owner-flown high-performance turboprop, and at 301 knots it competes credibly on speed while offering a lower total acquisition cost than most TBM variants.
+The M700 is positioned against the TBM 940 and Kodiak 900 as an owner-flown high-performance turboprop, and at 301 knots it competes credibly on speed.
+The honest case against it is practical rather than performance: the 43.2-ft wingspan will not fit a standard 40-ft T-hangar, full fuel leaves only about 550 lb for the cabin, and as a type certified new in 2024 the used market is still thin.
+It nonetheless suits the owner-pilot who flies long single-pilot legs, wants Emergency Autoland standard in the family aircraft, and can carry a new-turboprop acquisition and a dedicated hangar.

 Key Features for GA Buyers

-301-Knot Cruise at FL280.
-The M700 is a legitimate 300-knot machine: New York to Los Angeles in under six hours, with fuel to spare.
+• 301-Knot Cruise.
+The M700 is a legitimate 300-knot machine, and at 1,852 NM of range it links most US city pairs nonstop: Los Angeles to Dallas or Miami to Chicago with meaningful reserves.
 No other PA-46 variant comes close, and the speed differential over the M600 (274 knots) compounds meaningfully on longer legs.

-HALO Emergency Autoland as Standard.
+• HALO Emergency Autoland as Standard.
 Unlike the M600 where HALO arrived as a later SLS variant, every M700 ships with Emergency Autoland certified and active.
 The system detects pilot incapacitation, selects an appropriate airport, sequences the approach autonomously, and lands the aircraft.
-For family-oriented buyers operating single-pilot IFR, this is the most consequential safety technology available in owner-flown aviation.
+For family-oriented buyers operating single-pilot IFR, no certified technology addresses pilot incapacitation more directly.

 Trade-offs